ClydeReborn/Clyde/README.md

 # Information
 ### Name
 The name for this bot should be Clyde, but you can rename it.
-The pre-deployed bot's name is Sakoma.
+The pre-deployed bot's name was Sakoma, we moved a to proper Clyde bot account.

 ### Programming Languages
 Clyde uses Python for the bot/API and Shell for launching it.